 The letter to the editor mentioned was from a patient who had recently had an operation on his leg.
 During that procedure, a few screws and a metal plate had been inserted into the patient’s leg to stabilize a broken bone.
 He was complaining about the bills he had received following his surgery.
 Further, he was using as a standard for measuring the unreasonableness of his bills the divergence between the price he would pay to purchase some screws and metal from the hardware store vs. what the surgeon and hospital were asking him to pay for his surgery.
 In other words, he seemed to disregard the value of such things as: (a) the surgeon’s education, experience, and skill; (b) the anesthesiologist, the nurses and others who assisted with the surgery and (c) the hospital facility and all else that is related thereto.

-Do I believe that this person was REALLY of the belief that there was no value whatsoever in the surgeon and those other things above and beyond the cost of the hardware?
+Was this person REALLY of the belief that there was no value whatsoever in the surgeon and those other things above and beyond the cost of the hardware?
 No, I think that this person understood there was some measure of value in such things.
 Would this gentleman, if given a choice, preferred to have his neighbor insert the screws and metal plate via a procedure performed in his basement, using his drill and wood-working tools?
 Again, I am confident the answer is no.

 Even so, this individual seemed to be upset.
 He wanted to get people to read and react to his letter in the paper.
 He, therefore, took the extreme measure of comparing things which are incomparable.
 However, the fact that this letter was even published by the paper gives me cause for concern.
-Such a mindset seems to be unable or willing to pay a fair price for expertise and experience.
-It would seem that the “magic” of Google and other internet resources are actually moving some people towards a narrow and misguided mindset, even when it comes to healthcare and related services.
+A person with such a mindset seems unable or willing to pay a fair price for expertise and experience.
+Perhaps the “magic” of Google and other internet resources are causing some folks to move towards a narrow and misguided mindset, even when it comes to healthcare and related services.

 Am I saying that healthcare costs, in general, are not a real problem?
 No, I am not saying that.
 We all know that the opposite is true–the continuing exponential increases in the costs of healthcare (including healthcare insurance) are a significant problem we all face.
 Even so, challenges are best solved with rational minds and reasonable approaches.
 Even if the author of the letter to the editor did not really believe all that he was espousing (i.e., it was more of a publicity grab), the problem with making such public declarations is that invariably, others will grab onto, believe and later adopt such viewpoints (even if far-fetched and divorced from prudent thinking).